-Ticks are known to be infected with multiple pathogens that can spread throughout the body quickly and cause a variety of mild to life-threatening symptoms.
-Waiting to see if the tick borne infections spread through your body, or if you get a rash, or if you get sick after a tick bite does NOT make sense.
+Ticks are known to be infected with pathogens that can spread throughout the body quickly and cause a variety of mild to life-threatening symptoms.
+Waiting to see if the infections spread, or if you get a rash or if you get sick before treating does NOT make sense.
 Forget the old "wait and see" approach!

-Remember- Less than 50% of people with Lyme disease get a rash and many do not notice any early symptoms.
+Important- Less than 50% of adults get a rash after a tick bite and many do not notice any early symptoms.
 Less than 10% of children get a rash.

-Once tick borne disease organisms are entrenched in your body it is more costly to both your health and your wallet to get rid of them, if you can.
+Once tick borne disease organisms are entrenched throughout your body it is more costly to both your health and your wallet to get rid of them, if you can.
 An ounce of prevention in this case can be worth a pound of cure!

 Tests for Lyme disease miss 75% (or more) of people who are infected!